McMaster logo

 1. Tutorials: There will be a weekly tutorial.

-2. Assignments: There will be four written assignments to be handed in to me during the lecture period on the due dates.
-Late assignments will not be graded.
+2. Assignments: There will be five written assignments (some of the questions might require the use of mathematical software such as Matlab) to be handed in to me during the lecture period on the due dates.

 3. Homework: In addition to the assignments, there will be extra homework problems, which are not graded, Students should discuss these problems during the tutorial.
 Click here for Homework..